philippesalvail/QuizTest/README.md

 # 7) Once you click on "play again", Your score is then registered on the dashboard.

 # 8) The Score dashboard keeps track of all your scores and they are sorted from the best to the worst.
-Once you refresh the page, the scores will be wiped out.
+There is pagination implemented allowing the player to flip through pages of his scores.
+Once the player refresh the page, the scores will be wiped out.